Banks, Ponzi schemes and the Quincecare duty- the way the cookie crumbles

 - HSBC provided dishonest assistance to SIB when it continued the operation of the accounts beyond August 2008.

-The Quincecare duty was reviewed in the Supreme Court decision Singularis Holdings Ltd (In liquidation) v Daiwa Capital Markets Europe Ltd, see our blog on this here.
+The Quincecare duty was reviewed in the Supreme Court decision Singularis Holdings Ltd (In liquidation) v Daiwa Capital Markets Europe Ltd.

 HSBC applied for strike out or summary judgment on both grounds of SIB’s claim.
 Arguing for the strikeout of the breach of Quincecare duty, HSBC contended that the payments discharged proper contractual liabilities of SIB.
 They were made to legitimate investors who, according to a separate ruling of the Privy Council, were equity’s darlings and were entitled to keep their payments.
 HSBC contended that while the payments diminished SIB’s assets, its liabilities were being discharged.
 Therefore, on a net assets basis, SIB was no worse off.
 Being no worse off, it had no claim for damages and the claim should be struck out.